kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 ## Depositing Turtle

-After your wallet address has been registered, type `.deposit` in the #bots channel.
+After your wallet address has been registered, type `.deposit` in the #bots channel, then:

+* Check for a new direct message from turtlebot++
-* Copy the first line of code he gives and enter it as the address
+* Copy the first line of code he gives and enter it in your wallet's Recipient address field
-* Then copy the second line of code he gives and enter it as the address
+* Then copy the second line of code he gives and enter it as the Payment ID address field
 * After that, enter the amount of mixin and amount you want to use/send and send the transaction!

 #### CLI Wallet